chalk-xx/kernel/slingtests/osgikernel/app/README.txt

 mvn clean install
 java -jar app/target/org.sakaiproject.kernel.app-0.1-SNAPSHOT.jar

-This will start Felix configured with Sling and the Sakai K2 bundles.
+This will start Apache Felix configured with Sling and the Sakai K2 bundles.

-You will find the bundles under budles and some libraries under libraries.
+You will find the bundles under bundles and some libraries under libraries.